 UK passes milestone of 20,000 coronavirus hospital deaths

-Britain becomes fifth country to reach this figure but it does not include deaths care homes
+Britain becomes fifth country to reach figure but it does not include fatalities in care homes

-The death toll from coronavirus in hospitals across the United Kingdom has risen above 20,000 after English hospitals recorded 711 deaths in 24 hours.
+The death toll from coronavirus in hospitals across the UK has risen above 20,000 after a further 813 fatalities were recorded on Saturday.

+British home secretary Priti Patel told the daily Downing Street briefing that through the monitoring and testing programme, as of 9am on Saturday 640,792 tests have been carried out in the UK.

+She said that 20,319 people in hospital have now died, adding: “As the deaths caused by this terrible virus pass another tragic and terrible milestone, the entire nation is grieving.”

-If became the fifth country to record more than 20, 000 deaths , following the US, Italy, Spain and France.
+The UK became the fifth country to record more than 20, 000 deaths, following the US, Italy, Spain and France.

-The UK’s official figures for COVID-19 deaths in hospitals is due to be published later on Saturday.

 The grim milestone came as the coronavirus lockdown continued into its fifth weekend and the government faced calls for greater transparency over the scientific advice given to ministers on the outbreak.